 Did you know that poor oral hygiene can cause mouth cancer?
 This is just one of the numerous problems that may occur due to the lack of proper dental hygiene, but there are others, not quite as severe which, despite that, can cause a great deal of discomfort and pain.
-And, in more advanced stages, they too can advance to more severe degrees.
-Here, at Bloor Dental Clinic, we take no dental affection for granted, no matter how petty and insignificant it might seem.
+And, they too can lead to more severe conditions.
+Here, at Bloor Dental Clinic, we take no dental concerns for granted, no matter how insignificant they might seem.

 Some of the most compelling examples include:

-1. Plaque formation and bacterial growth causing halitosis and infections
+1. Plaque formation and bacterial growth causing bad breath and infections

-Oral bacterial growth will happen regardless of the countermeasures you may choose to deploy.
+All of us experience oral bacterial growth, even with proper brushing and flossing.
 This is why it is imperative to visit your dentist at least once a year because brushing and flossing will only do so much in this regard.
-Aside from bad breath (halitosis) and teeth discoloration, plaque will also increase the potential for gum infections, which can grow even to cause heart disease.
+Aside from bad breath (halitosis) and teeth discolouration, plaque will also increase the potential for gum infections, which can lead to heart disease.

 2. Cavities leading to tooth decay and teeth falling out

-Cavities are the number one problem every Toronto dental clinic faces every day.
-These are the result of oral bacteria decomposing food remains within the mouth and causing an acidic environment which can severely damage the teeth’s enamel.
+As a Toronto dental clinic, we regularly treat patients with cavities.
+Decomposing food remains within the mouth and causes an acidic environment which can severely damage the teeth’s enamel.
 Allow them to advance long enough, and the tooth might reach the point-of-no-return when extraction is the only thing left to do.

 3. Teeth loss leading to digestive problems and lower self-esteem

-As a plus, as previously specified, it has been determined that having poor oral health can lead to affections you didn’t even think were related, like cancer, erectile dysfunction, heart disease and stroke and also prostatitis.
-This is why every Toronto dental clinic promotes oral health as being at the heart of a healthier, happier lifestyle and treat it as one of the leading preventive measures when it comes to overall long-term wellbeing.
+In addition, it has been determined that having poor oral health can lead to unrelated health problems, including cancer, erectile dysfunction, heart disease, stroke, and prostatitis.
+This is why your Toronto dental clinic promotes oral health as being at the heart of a healthier, happier lifestyle, and treating it as one of the leading preventive measures when it comes to overall long-term well-being.

 View Larger Map